Fees and FAQs

 -

-Yes — and this is often when it matters most.
+Yes, and this is often when it matters most.
 Your child has their own therapeutic support.
 This is yours.
 I help you understand what your child is working through, translate therapeutic goals into what they look like at home, and have your own space for what you’re carrying.
-The two don’t overlap — they work together.
-I am always happy to coordinate with the treating psychologist with your consent.
+The two don’t overlap.
+They work together.
+I am always happy to coordinate with the treating psychologist or therapist with your consent.
+Find out more here about how parent counselling can compliment your child’s therapy.

 -